The Ultimate Guide to One Line Drawing & 129 Ideas For It

 • Inspirations from nature: Whether it’s the outline of a tree or the curves of a mountain range, nature is a great source of inspiration for One line drawing.
 And if you’re feeling adventurous, try drawing your favorite animal in one continuous line.

 • But let’s be real, sometimes inspiration doesn’t come easy.
-That’s why we’ve also included some One line drawing prompts to get you started:
+That’s why we’ve also included some single line drawing prompts to get you started:

 • Draw a One line portrait of your pet (or your favorite animal)